ZecHub/zechub/site/Zcash_Tech/Halo.md

 [Filecoin Foundation video with Zooko](https://www.youtube.com/watch?v=t4XOdagc9xw)

 Additionally, it would be highly beneficial to both the Filecoin and Zcash ecosystems if Filecoin storage payments could be made in ZEC, affording the same level of privacy for storage purchases that exists in Zcash shielded transfers.
-This support would add the ability to encrypt files in Filecoin storage and add support to mobile clients so that they could “attach” media or files to a Zcash encrypted memo.
+This support would add the ability to encrypt files in Filecoin storage and add support to mobile clients so that they could **attach** media or files to a Zcash encrypted memo.

 [ECC x Filecoin Blog Post](https://electriccoin.co/blog/ethereum-zcash-filecoin-collab/)